kriszyp/xstyle/README.md

 <h1>Available Shims (and limitations)</h1>
 The following shim modules come with XStyle:
 * xstyle - XStyle itself provide vendor prefix shimming with the prefix property.
-This is used to shim border-radius, box-shadow, box-sizing, and border-image.
+This is used to shim border-radius, box-shadow, box-sizing, and border-image (for browsers that use support these properties with vendor prefixes).
 * shim/ie-filter - This creates MS filters to emulate standard CSS properties.
 This is used to shim box-shadow and transform.
 * shim/transition - This provides animated CSS property changes to emulates the CSS transition property.